 We want to ensure you are aware of your Student Visa conditions so that you can maintain a positive study experience.
 However, you must also be aware that the University has legal obligations to provide information to the Department of Home Affairs in specific circumstances.

 For example, the University must inform the Department of Home Affairs if you are no longer studying, or the University may inform the Department of Home Affairs if you have breached University rules.

 Student Visas and Confirmation of Enrolment

-In order to maintain a valid Student Visa, you must have a valid Confirmation of Enrolment.
+In order to maintain a valid Student Visa, you must have a valid Confirmation of Enrolment (CoE).
 You will receive a Confirmation of Enrolment as part of your enrolment process before you leave your home country.
-If your Confirmation of Enrolment is ever cancelled for a breach of University Rules or Requirements, then this may lead to your Student Visa being cancelled or expiring.
+If your Confirmation of Enrolment is ever cancelled due to a breach of University Rules or Requirements, this may lead to your Student Visa being cancelled or expiring.

 What are visa conditions?

 Visa conditions are the rules of your visa.
 They are set by Australian law and must be followed as the Department of Home Affairs may cancel your visa if you breach these conditions.

 For a full list of your student visa conditions go to the Australian Government - Student Visa information.